Crohn’s Disease

 Small bowel disease

-Resection: This procedure is recommended if long sections of the bowel are affected by disease and if a patient has not had a resection in the past.
-A surgeon removes the portion of the bowel with disease.
-The bowel is then joined back together, called anastomosis.
+Resection is the recommended procedure when long sections of the bowel are affected by disease and the patient has not had a previous resection.
+A surgeon removes the affected portion of the bowel and joins the two ends back together (anastomosis).

-Stricturoplasty: This procedure is recommended if multiple short segments of the bowel are affected by disease or if a patient is at risk of short bowel syndrome from previous surgeries.
+Stricturoplasty is recommended when multiple short segments of the bowel are affected, or when the patient is at risk of short bowel syndrome from previous surgeries.
 It involves opening up narrowed areas of the bowel without removing them.

 The decision between resection and stricturoplasty is usually made at the time of surgery, based on what is found and which option will offer the best outcome to the patient.